Luhansk: In the Soviet Union

+Ukrainian independence

-In 1994 a consultative referendum took place in the Donetsk Oblast and the Luhansk Oblast, with around 90% supporting the Russian language gaining status of an official language alongside Ukrainian, and for the Russian language to be an official language on a regional level.
+Ukraine gained its independence from the Soviet Union in 1991.
+In 1994, a consultative referendum took place in Donetsk Oblast and Luhansk Oblast, with around 90% supporting the Russian language gaining status of an official language alongside Ukrainian, and for the Russian language to be an official language on a regional level.

+The previous demographic trends reversed in independent Ukraine; by 2001, Ukrainians—who increasingly spoke Russian—were 50% of the population and Russians made up 47%.
+The population as a whole began to decline as the economy stagnated, dropping from 505,000 in 1992 to 424,000 in 2014.

+Russo–Ukrainian War

-During the war in Donbas, separatists seized governmental buildings in the region, proclaiming the Luhansk People's Republic.
+In April 2014, Russia-backed separatists seized governmental buildings in the region, proclaiming the Luhansk People's Republic (LPR), with its capital in Luhansk.
 An independence referendum, unconstitutional under Ukrainian law, was held on 11 May 2014.
 This referendum was not recognized as legitimate by any government.
+These events escalated into the War in Donbas.

 In August 2014, Ukrainian government forces completely surrounded rebel-held Luhansk.
 Heavy shelling caused civilian casualties in the city.
 On 17 August, Ukrainian soldiers entered the rebel-controlled Luhansk and for a time had control over a police station.
+A statement released on 22 August by Lithuanian foreign minister Linas Antanas Linkevičius said that the Lithuanian honorary consul in Luhansk, Mykola Zelenec, was abducted by the pro-Russian separatists and murdered.
+Linkevičius defined the abductors as 'terrorists'.

 After the Ilovaisk counteroffensive, LPR forces regained Lutuhyne and other Luhansk suburbs.
 Ukrainian forces withdrew from the Luhansk International Airport on 1 September 2014, after heavy fighting.

-Luhansk became the capital and the administrative center of the rebel state of the Luhansk People's Republic.
-The administration of the Luhansk Oblast was moved to Sievierodonetsk by the government of Ukraine.
+Human Rights Watch reported high civilian casualties in and around the city, recording over 300 civilian deaths caused by explosive weapons between May and September 2014.
+The temporary administration of Luhansk Oblast was moved to Sievierodonetsk by the government of Ukraine.

-On September 30, 2022, during the Russian invasion of Ukraine, Russian President Vladimir Putin signed a decree declaring the annexation of four regions of Ukraine (Luhansk, Donetsk, Kherson and Zaporizhiya Oblasts) to Russia.
-The annexation was illegal under international law and was condemned by the General Assembly of the United Nations.